Okay, humor me a moment: I’m going to write two words and I want you describe the first image that comes to mind. Ready?

 Myth #9: All Fighter Pilots have Cool Callsigns

 Viper, Iceman, Wildcard, Sidewinder… you get the point.
 But wait a minute: Washout?
 Dead Meat?
 Clown Penis?!
 When serious, Hollywood readily bestows its characters with badass callsigns, which is simply aviator-speak for nicknames (learn more about callsigns on episode 2 and a previous musing on the subject).

 For the most part, real world callsigns are anything but flattering.
-In fact, callsigns are often demeaning, crude, or downright offensive (recent military directives have striven to stamping this out, however).
+In fact, callsigns are often demeaning, crude, or downright offensive (recent military directives have striven to stamp this out, however).
 We had a hulking 240-pound former college football lineman in my air wing named ‘Buttercup.’
 Other squadron friends went by ‘Sloppy,’ ‘Tiny,’ and ‘Doof.’
 Sheesh, I’m named after a fruity gelatin, for crying out loud.

 But exceptions abound both in Hollywood and real life.
 Tom Skerritt’s character ‘Viper’ was inspired by the Navy’s technical advisor to the film, Pete Pettigrew, who was our guest on episode 21.
 Another example is the Marine Aviator who went by the awesomest callsign ever: ‘Assassin.’
-On episode 2, I wrongly guessed LtGen Fred McCorkle assumed this handle upon attaining flag rank, when he in fact earned it by using a pistol to handily dispatch two enemy combatants rushing the helicopter he had just landed to fetch troops in Vietnam.
+On episode 2, I wrongly guessed LtGen Fred McCorkle assumed this handle upon attaining flag rank when he in fact earned it by using a pistol to dispatch two enemy combatants rushing the helicopter he had just landed to fetch troops in Vietnam.